-As all the tours I design are customized, this is a TOUR Itinerary presented as one of the many ways you can experience Italy on your PRIVATE TOUR with Audrey.
+As all the tours Audrey designs are customized, this is a TOUR Itinerary presented as one of the many ways you can experience Italy on your PRIVATE TOUR with your local host, Audrey.

 Have you dreamed of a trip to Italy where you could explore places rarely visited by tourists and truly experience the Italian lifestyle?
 Would you like to visit some new areas in Italy?
 If you love Italy and have enjoyed seeing famous sites like Rome and Tuscany, but are ready to try something new, then join me as you discover new and wonderful sites in Northern Italy!

 Tour starts in Asolo and ends in Cividale.
 We highly recommend adding a few days in Venice at the end of the tour with your tour manager.

 Your arrival and departure airport is:

 For many seasoned travelers, Italy continues to be their favorite country to visit.
 Most travelers want to return to Italy many times because it is not possible to experience and enjoy all that Italy has to offer in a single visit.
 Indulge your mind, body and soul on a journey into the Cuisine and Culture of Northern Italy, as you explore and discover what makes these off the beaten path regions of Italy so hypnotic and sumptuous.
 Italy continues to inspire visitors year after year and this tour has been carefully crafted to include must-see attractions, while taking you to some of the lesser-known hidden gems of this fascinating country.
 Blessed with an unparalleled cultural heritage, food that is imitated the world over; Italy still today casts a powerful spell.
 With its superb produce, culinary traditions and world famous wines, Italy is a food lover’s dream destination.